Roeegg2/nes-emulator/README.md

 # nes-emulator

-a simple NES emulator written in C++
+a simple NES emulator written in C++, _currently_ for Linux systems.
+Might work on other operating systems, havent checked.

 ## Before building